Designibl-Mark/mhark-blog/README.md

 You go to `localhost:4321/admin/index.html` to see the CMS and use it.
 If you want to clone this for yourself, you'll need a `.env.development` file so clone and edit `.env.example`

+## Deploying changes

+I use a manual deployment step in Vercel to promote a staged production build to the assigned domains.

+But to push to preview branches just push changes into the master brnach iether locally or via tina cms.

 ## Credits

 - [Cassidy](https://x.com/cassidoo/status/1788810892152340671) - creator of the [Blhag template](https://github.com/cassidoo/blahg) originally used.